Japan reappoints Mori as top financial services regulator

-TOKYO, July 4 Japan reappointed Nobuchika Mori, known for his sharp criticism of the financial services industry, as the country's top financial regulator for a third consecutive term.
+TOKYO, July 4 (Reuters) - Japan reappointed Nobuchika Mori, known for his sharp criticism of the financial services industry, as the country's top financial regulator for a third consecutive term.

 The government said on Tuesday it appointed Mori, a 60-year-old career bureaucrat, as commissioner for Financial Services Agency (FSA) for his third one-year term, which starts this month.